 No Man's Sky will have no loading screens between different locations, engrossing you in a single, cohesive universe that is just begging to be uncovered.

 If you’re thinking that No Man’s Sky is a video game unlike any other, then you’re pretty much right.
 Although you can draw a few parallels with games like Minecraft, No Man’s Sky claims to offer each player a totally unique experience.

-That’s thanks to the 10 man development team making sure each rock, tree, creature, flower and other planet contents are "procedurally generated".
+That’s thanks to the small development team making sure each rock, tree, creature, flower and other planet contents are "procedurally generated".
 Apparently there are tens of millions of planets in the No Man’s Sky universe, all of which are unique.

 "We talked about the feeling of landing on a planet and effectively being the first person to discover it, not knowing what was out there," said game creator Sean Murray.
 "In this era in which footage of every game is recorded and uploaded to YouTube, we wanted a game where, even if you watched every video, it still wouldn’t be spoiled for you."